Nicolucas/HiWi/README.md

 ## Description
 Pedagogical:

-### start using Specfam (wae propagation cluster) Specfam Globe -> Bernard Schubert // use Supermooge Req Heiner
+### start using Specfem3DGlobe (wave propagation code for the cluster) Specfem3D Globe -> Bernard Schubert // use Supermuc Req Heiner

 ### Introduction for Dyamic Rupture large scale (using teleseismic data?)